 In the apple exchange, you have a bunch of apple traders that will sell you certain types of apples depending on what the exchange allows them to sell.
 On this particular exchange, the market makers sell three types of apples: Gala apples, Granny Smith apples, and Fuji apples.

 When you go to the exchange you have the option to buy three types of apples.
-The good thing about going to exchange is that you first know the provenance of the apples and the people who sell them.
+The good thing about going to the exchange is that first, you know the provenance of the apples and the people who sell them.
 This gives you some kind of security.

-When you go to an exchange you also know that you’re going to get a fair price because all of the apple sellers will publish their prices.
+When you go to an exchange you also know that you’re going to get a fair price.
+On an exchange, all of the apple sellers will publish their prices.